roman-milk/roman-milk.github.io/we-meet-again-1.md

+===

- ****** We Meet Again ****** bygeronimo_appleby© As Erika built towards her second orgasm I felt my own beginning its surge along my shaft.
+As Erika built towards her second orgasm I felt my own beginning its surge along my shaft.
 I struggled to control the rising tide but I could only let it wash over me as Erika writhed incessantly beneath me.
 The friction from her clasping vagina and the sight of her big breasts wobbling on her chest sent me crashing into the throes of my orgasm.

  My cock spat deep into Erika's body as I pumped and pumped what seemed to me to be an impossible volume of my seed into her.
 It felt as though Erika was sucking the flux from my balls, my prick pulsing with the effort of emptying its hot load up into her womb.